TrevorStubbs/learning-journal/301/Reading/read-02.md

 - set `.html(['thing you want to set'])`
 ### jQuery Objects store references to elements
 - does not create a copy of the element
-### Catching jQurey Selectors in a varible
+### Catching jQurey Selectors in a variable
 - can create a jQuery variable by using $[variableName]
     - the $ tells the dev that its a jQuery variable
 ### Looping
-- jQuery automaticly loops through all the elements that have been selected.
+- jQuery automatically loops through all the elements that have been selected.
     - no need for a `for` or `while` loop.
 ### Chaining
 - you can chain methods together using dotNotation